spring-attic/spring-hadoop/README.md

 # CI Builds

-The results for CI builds are available at [Spring Data Hadoop: Project Summary - Spring CI](https://build.springsource.org/browse/SPRINGDATAHADOOP)
+The status of the CI builds are available at [Status Summary Screen](https://build.springsource.org/telemetry.action?filter=project&projectKey=SPRINGDATAHADOOP)

 We are currently running tests against the following distributions:
 * Apache Hadoop 1.0.4